 Whatever you envisioned is possible if you are willing to deconstruct your vision into goals and actionable steps and then do the work to make them happen.
 Are you willing?
 Okay, then let’s keep going!

 Zoom back in to the 1-year view.
 That’s where you are going to focus your energy right now.
 Keep in mind the feeling you want to create in the coming year, and let’s get real about what you want to achieve in a year’s time.

-You’re going to write this stuff down, so open a blank document on your computer, grab a pen and paper, or get in front of that big white board with a dry erase marker.
-(When finished, you’re going to want them posted somewhere for the year so if you use the white board to generate ideas, know that you’ll probably want to type them out afterwards if you plan on erasing the board.)
+You’re going to write this stuff down, so open a blank document on your computer, grab a pen and paper, or get in front of that big whiteboard with a dry erase marker.
+(When finished, you’re going to want them posted somewhere for the year so if you use the whiteboard to generate ideas, know that you’ll probably want to type them out afterward if you plan on erasing the board.)

 After you list out all your goals, make sure to check back in on alignment.
 Does anything on your list majorly conflict with the feeling you want or with your 5-year vision?
 If so, you should reassess if that goal is really necessary to have on the list.

 Now that you know what you want to get done, you start breaking the goals into chunks on your year’s calendar.
 It’s super helpful to have a full year wall calendar (like this one I use) so that you can see all the months at once and so that its visible to you at all times, but you could also use a Google calendar or even grab a sheet of paper and just write it out.